Motivic irrationality proofs: Introduction

 \section{Introduction}

 The limit of a generalized normal function at a point where the underlying variation of Hodge structure degenerates, as recently studied in \cite{7K}, turns out to have an unexpected arithmetic application.
 R. Ap\'ery's famous proof (see \cite{vdP}) of irrationality of $\zeta(3):=\sum_{k\geq1}k^{-3}$ relies on the existence of rapidly divergent sequences $a_{m}\in\ZZ$, $b_{m}\in\QQ$ (the latter having denominators of bounded growth) with $2a_{m}\zeta(3)+b_{m}$ converging rapidly to zero.
-Beukers, Peters and Stienstra \cite{Be,BP,Pe,PS} geometrically repackaged much of the proof, noting for instance that the generating function $\sum_{m\geq0}a_{m}\lambda^{m}=:A(\lambda)$ records periods of a holomorphic 2-form on a family of $K3$ surfaces $\{X^{\lambda}\}_{\lambda\in\PP^{1}}$, hence must satisfy a Picard-Fuchs differential equation $D_{\text{PF}}A(\lambda)=0$.
+(Here we have swapped the meanings of $a_m$ and $b_m$ in \cite{vdP} and multiplied the latter by $-2$.)
+Beukers, Peters and Stienstra \cite{Be,BP,Pe,PS} geometrically repackaged much of the proof, noting for instance that the generating function $\sum_{m\geq0}a_{m}\lambda^{m}=:A(\lambda)$ records the period of a holomorphic 2-form on a family of $K3$ surfaces $\{X^{\lambda}\}_{\lambda\in\PP^{1}}$, hence must satisfy a Picard-Fuchs differential equation $D_{\text{PF}}A(\lambda)=0$.